Average Rent Prices Price in Scranton

 Considering a move to Scranton?
 Cost data for rent prices lands right near the national average — within a few percentage points of what most Americans pay.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This PA smaller city offers world-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
 The specifics below will help you budget accurately.

 Scranton's northeastern location means four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to rent prices, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to rent prices, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a city where locals know the best deals and newcomers pay the "I just moved here" premium.

 What Matters Most